Paola Di Benedetto

-Paola Di Benedetto (born 8 January 1995) is an Italian television presenter, radio personality, television personality, showgirl, model and columnist.
+Paola Di Benedetto (born 8 January 1995) is an Italian television and radio personality, and model.

 Biography

 Paola Di Benedetto was born on January 8, 1995, in Vicenza, from mother Antonella and father Nino Di Benedetto, both of Sicilian origins.
 She was born with her brother Giovanni from a twin birth.

 Career

 Paola Di Benedetto she graduated from the technical economic institute.
 During her adolescence she participates in some beauty contests.
 She ranks second to Miss Veneto, she wins the title of Miss Grand Prix 3 and Miss Antenna 3 and is among the finalists of Miss Vicenza by winning the title of Miss Model Girl.
 She works as a model, valet, presenter and meteorina in the programs of the local TVA Vicenza how: Sportivamente Domenica (2012) e Diretta Biancorossa (2014–2015).

 Later in 2015 he participated in the video clips Sei bellissima and La mia cameretta, both video clips by Luca Bretta.
 The following year, in 2016, he participated in the Bomber video clip of Il Pagante.

 In 2016 she participates in the Miss Italia selections; she then she starts working for national television: she is the character of Mother Nature in the third last episode of Ciao Darwin 7 - La resurrezione broadcast on Canale 5 with the conduction of Paolo Bonolis and Luca Laurenti and, subsequently, she joins the cast of Colorado dancers where she is elected Miss Colorado.
 Also in 2016 he participated in the advertising spot for TIM.
 The following year, in 2017, he participated as a regular commentator in the Casa Chi program, broadcast on the 361TV platform.

 In 2018 she participates in the thirteenth edition of L'isola dei famosi on Canale 5, conducted by Alessia Marcuzzi.
 She will be provisionally eliminated in the sixth week and definitively in the following one, finishing thirteenth out of twenty competitors.
 In the same year he participated in the program Tiki Taka - Il calcio è il nostro gioco, broadcast on Italia 1 with the conduction of Pierluigi Pardo.

 Between November 2018 and January 2019 she is one of the commentators of the Mai Dire Talk program on Italia 1 hosted by Mago Forest and Gialappa's Band.
 In 2019 he participated as a columnist in the talk shows Mattino Cinque, Pomeriggio Cinque and Domenica Live.
 In the same year she was a victim of the Italia 1 Le Iene program.